5 ways to manage market ups and downs

 Many Canadian investors want to participate in the growth of the markets.
 But they’re willing to sacrifice some return, in exchange for slightly higher fees that pay for insurance guarantees.
 An advisor can help investors put all or just a portion of their portfolios in investments like segregated funds.
 These products can provide:

-• maturity and death benefit guarantees,
+• Maturity and death benefit guarantees,

 • estate planning benefits,